Ground, Shade & Sleep

 Shade

-Shade is produced by objects before it is architectural.
+Shade is often produced through movable objects before it becomes purely architectural.

 -